-As enterprises consider their IT strategies for the next 12 months, they need to reassess one particular area – how to tackle the excessive IT service management (ITSM) tool implementation costs that undermine wider digital transformation objectives.
+As enterprises consider their IT and ITIL adoption strategies for the next 12 months, they need to reassess one particular area – how to tackle the excessive IT service management (ITSM) tool implementation costs that undermine wider digital transformation objectives.
 Confidence in digital transformation has shifted since the first wave of the pandemic in April 2020, when a survey of CFOs in the US by the professional services consultancy PwC found 53% were deferring or canceling IT investment.
 Research company IDC is now forecasting 2021 as a year when enterprises invest in cloud infrastructure and artificial intelligence (AI).
 Organizations will seek to optimize the efficiency of their hybrid workforces and to deploy automation to increase productivity and overall competitiveness.
 There seems little doubt that digital workflows will increase, as organizations demand greater efficiency and cost-effectiveness through streamlining.Many enterprises are still likely taking hits from the cost of unnecessary licenses & inflated fees for implementation services which fail to deliver the gains promised from #ITSM software.
 But how do you avoid it?
 Click To Tweet

 The role of ITSM in digital transformation